 Selected Outputs: Social-Psychological Studies in Education

 - Alansari, M., Webber, M., & Rubie-Davies, C. M. (2023).
 Mixed methods research: theory, applications, and implications for working with diverse populations.
-In F. Meyer & K. Meissel (Eds.), Research Methods in Education, Social Work, and Counselling.
+In F. Meyer & K. Meissel (Eds.), Research Methods for Education and the Social Disciplines in Aotearoa New Zealand.
 NZCER Press.

 - Alansari, M., & Rubie-Davies, C. M. (2021).
 Enablers and Barriers to Successful Implementation of Cooperative Learning through Professional Development.
 Education Sciences, 11(7), 312–329. https://doi.org/10.3390/educsci11070312